Seaford, East Sussex: Places of worship

 Parts of the nave, aisles and clerestory of the Church of England parish church of St Leonard are Norman work from the 11th century.
 The north and south arcades and most of the clerestory windows are Early English Gothic.
 The tower is 14th century and its upper part is Perpendicular Gothic.
 The transepts and polygonal apse are Gothic Revival additions designed by John Billing and built in 1861–82.
 There is some modern stained glass by the Cox & Barnard firm of Hove.
 The church is a Grade I listed building.
 St Luke's Church, opened in 1959 and built of flint and brick, serves the Chyngton and Sutton suburbs of the town.
 It has been attributed to architect John Leopold Denman.

 The Roman Catholic Church of St Thomas More was built in 1935 to replace a chapel in the grounds of Bishop of Southwark Francis Bourne's home nearby.
 James O'Hanlon Hughes and Geoffrey Welch designed the flint and render building, which was extended in 1969 using artificial stone.

 W.F.
 Poulton designed a Gothic Revival chapel for Congregationalists in 1877.
 The flint building has a distinctive corner turret.
 It is now a United Reformed church with the name Cross Way Clinton Centre, and has links with the town's Methodist church, now called Cross Way Church.
 This was built in the Gothic Revival style of red brick in 1894.
 A town-centre Baptist chapel was demolished in 1973 and replaced by a new brown-brick circular church on the road to East Blatchington.
 Elsewhere in the town, there is a Jehovah's Witnesses Kingdom Hall, a Spiritualist church and an Evangelical church (the Seaford Community Church in Vale Road).

+There is a Quaker meeting in the town every Sunday in The Little Theatre in Steyne Road and the Quakers maintain a Peace Garden nearby.